igal-abachi-dev/nextjs-react-tsx-scss-nginx-wordpress/README.md

  Kemal / Raze (Crystal AOT)

  Swoole HTTP (PHP 8.0 JIT -> Zend VM Opcodes)

  --

  use ubuntu/lubuntu for best server performance , not windows

  and use only languages with AOT compilation or JIT VM , not interpreted lang[like python/php < 7.4]

+probably: c# / rust / go / scala / crystal , are great for backend,
+it's best for it to be with static type checking / strong typed & object oriented language, that has true parallelism/Multi-threading , not just event-loop concurrency/green threads, probably c# / rust will be best for back-end

 ## 6) use mobx-state-tree , eventemitter3